Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Synthetic Darija Instruction Datasets

 \textbf{MSM-MG}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/MoroccanSocialMedia-MultiGen}}, a dataset introduced as part of this work, comprises 12,973 pairs of native Darija social media posts (tweets and YouTube comments) and their synthetic counterparts, covering various NLP tasks.
 The pairs were converted into instructions using the template provided in Appendix \ref{app:instruction_templates:moroccansocialmedia_multigen}.

 The synthetic generations are created based on six specific tasks: \textit{Continuation}, \textit{Reply}, \textit{Summarization}, \textit{Rephrasing}, \textit{Explanation}, and \textit{Safe Response}, by prompting Claude 3.5 Sonnet to respectively consider the original post as incomplete and continue it, reply to it, summarize its content, rephrase it, explain its topic, and respond safely to potentially offensive content.
 9,754 Tweets were employed for the first five tasks, while 3,219 YouTube comments were utilized for the last task.
 The posts were collected from three sources:\\ \textit{QADI} \citep{abdelali-etal-2021-qadi}\footnote{\url{https://github.com/qcri/QADI}}: From this Arabic dialect identification dataset, 12,813 Moroccan tweets were initially sampled.
-After a thorough review by native Darija speakers, tweets that were no longer accessible or contained non-Darija Arabic dialects were filtered out, resulting in 6,362 valid tweets.
+After a thorough review by native speakers, tweets that were no longer accessible or contained non-Darija Arabic dialects were filtered out, resulting in 6,362 valid tweets.

 \textit{Twitter API}: 4,226 tweets were gathered directly from the Twitter API by searching for Darija-specific keywords.
-The DarijaBERT paper \citep{gaanoun2024darijabert} identified 31 keywords exclusive to Darija, but upon review, five were found to also exist in other Arabic dialects and were excluded.
+The DarijaBERT work identified 31 keywords exclusive to Darija, but upon review, five were found to also exist in other Arabic dialects and were excluded.
 The remaining 26 keywords can be found in Appendix \ref{app:details:keywords}.

 \textit{OMCD} \citep{essefar2023omcd}\footnote{\url{https://github.com/kabilessefar/OMCD-Offensive-Moroccan-Comments-Dataset}}: This is a dataset for offensive content identification collected from Moroccan YouTube comments.
-For the purposes of this study, only comments labeled as offensive from the training split were selected.
-These comments were specifically utilized for the final generation task, which involved generating safe responses to potentially offensive content.
+For our work, only comments labeled as offensive from the training split were selected.
+We then utilized these offensive comments for the generation of synthetic safe responses specifically.